- Gas supplies to Europe in 2012: 138.8 billion m3

 Supporting the EU efforts to shape a single European energy market, Gazprom believes – and major European energy companies share this opinion – that the basic architecture should be comprised of long-term arrangements for blue fuel supply to secure stability, reliability and predictability of the gas market.

 European consumers are committed to their long-term agreements with Gazprom.
-Thus, GDF SUEZ (France) has renewed its gas import contract until 2030, E.ON Ruhrgas (Germany) – until 2035, Wintershall Holding (Germany) – until 2030, Gasum (Finland) – until 2026, RWE Transgas (Czech Republic) – until 2035, Eni (Italy) – until 2035.
+This is confirmed by the fact that the Company extends export contracts with its western partners.
+Thus, GDF SUEZ (France) has renewed its contract until 2030, E.ON Ruhrgas (Germany) – until 2035, Wintershall Holding (Germany) – until 2030, Gasum (Finland) – until 2026, RWE Transgas (Czech Republic) – until 2035, Eni (Italy) – until 2035.
 Contract extensions until 2027 and new arrangements were agreed on with Austrian EconGas, GWH and Centrex.
-Contracts were concluded with Romanian Conef Energy for the period from 2010 to 2030, Swiss WIEE for the period from 2013 to 2030, German WIEH until 2027, Czech Vemex for the period until 2013, Italian Premium Gas until 2024 and Sinergie Italiane up to 2022.
+Contracts were concluded with Romanian Conef Energy for the period from 2010 to 2030, Swiss WIEE for the period from 2013 to 2030, German WIEH until 2027, Czech Vemex for the period until 2018, Italian Premium Gas until 2024 and Sinergie Italiane up to 2022.

 Gazprom is alert to the legislative initiatives under consideration in the EU and constantly takes part in discussing the issues that may have a negative impact on the natural gas market and impair the situation for all the players.
 In particular, the proposal to prohibit natural gas suppliers from acquisition of large gas transmission projects in which they frequently invested their own funds causes concern.